Find the Best Window Replacement Contractors for Your Business

 Choosing the right style is the first step in your window upgrade project.
 The design affects not only aesthetics but also functionality, ventilation, and light.

 - Double-Hung & Single-Hung Windows: These are classic, versatile choices found in many Woodland homes.
 Both feature two sashes, but in double-hung windows, both move up and down for excellent ventilation control, while in single-hung, only the bottom sash moves.
-They are easy to clean and offer a timeless look1 2.
+They are easy to clean and offer a timeless look.

 - Bay & Bow Windows: These projecting windows create a sense of added space and architectural interest.
 A bay window typically has a large central picture window flanked by two smaller angled windows (often double-hung or casement).
-A bow window is comprised of four or more windows arranged in a gentle curve1 2.
+A bow window is comprised of four or more windows arranged in a gentle curve.

 Choosing the Right Window Material